fabioneves/backup-cli/README.md

 # Backup CLI

 The **Backup CLI** is a command-line interface to backup databases and files.
 The aim of this tool is to provide a simple backup/restore process of databases and files to/from the cloud.

-Currently *only* databases and Amazon S3 is supported, more features will be added in the near future.
+> Currently we only support Amazon S3 and databases backup/restore, more features will be added soon.

 ## Requirements